j34ni/NAMD2_MPIch_UCX_container/README.md

 NAMD stands for Nanoscale Molecular Dynamics, it is a high-performance simulation software designed for the simulation of large biomolecular systems, originaly developed by the Theoretical and Computational Biophysics Group at the University of Illinois at Urbana-Champaign, it is widely used in the fields of computational chemistry and molecular biology (https://www.ks.uiuc.edu/Research/namd).

-## Description (Dockerfiles)
+## Description

-Dockerfile to build NAMD2 using a base Ubuntu image with MPIch supporting UCX (without Cuda) with the **mpi-linux-x86_64** option.
+This repository contains a Dockerfile to build NAMD2 using a base Ubuntu22.04 image with MPIch4.2.1 supporting UCX1.17 (no Cuda) with the **mpi-linux-x86_64** option.

 **Warning: this repository does not include the NAMD application itself**

-The user has to obtain the source code `NAMD_Git-2022-07-21_Source.tar.gz` from https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=NAMD and put it in the same directory as this Dockerfile.
+The user has to obtain the source code, in this instance `NAMD_Git-2022-07-21_Source.tar.gz`, from https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=NAMD and put it in the same directory as this Dockerfile.

 ### Build (with Docker)

-With `NAMD_Git-2022-07-21_Source.tar.gz` in the same folder as the Dockerfile run:
+With **only** `NAMD_Git-2022-07-21_Source.tar.gz` in the same folder as the Dockerfile, run:

 ```
-docker build --progress=plain -t namd2 -f Dockerfile .
+docker build --progress=plain -t ubuntu2204_mpich421_namd2 -f Dockerfile .
 ```

 ### Coversion to Singularity Image File

 ```
-docker save namd2 -o namd2.tar
+docker save ubuntu2204_mpich421_namd2 -o ubuntu2204_mpich421_namd2.tar

-singularity build namd2.sif docker-archive://namd2.tar
+singularity build ubuntu2204_mpich421_namd2.sif docker-archive://ubuntu2204_mpich421_namd2.tar

 ```